Ministry-of-Enviroment-and-agriculture/comprehensive-Viral-Pipeline/README.md

 # VirusConsensusPipe
-## An robust pipeline to build consensus genome for virus.
+## A robust pipeline to build consensus genome for virus.
 A case study on camelpox virus genomes

 VirusConsensusPipe is a open-source nextflow based pipeline that provides assembly to variant identification to consensus of different viruses.
 VirusConsensusPipe consists of several steps: